 If your bank account(s) is also in the name of another person, for instance in your name and your spouse’s name, the CRA is likely to refrain from issuing an RTP to the joint account, so long as the other account holder does not have a tax balance under collection.
-If you think you’re at any risk of a bank account seizure, maybe a joint chequing account for the mortgage and the car insurance payment isn’t such a good idea.
+If you think you’re at any risk of a bank account seizure, a joint chequing account for the mortgage and the car insurance payment might be a good idea.
 There is no guarantee the CRA won’t go after the joint account, but experience suggests it might give you some protection.

 No, an RTP on your bank account doesn’t allow the CRA to freeze your wife’s account, too.

 Tax is a personal matter.
 If you owe tax, your wife is not automatically also on the hook for your tax debt.
 An RTP to your bank for your tax arrears will only affect accounts that are in your name.
 Your wife’s accounts in her name only are not affected.
 (Note: There are ways for the CRA to try to come after your wife for your debt, but it’s not automatic.
 The CRA would have to prove that she received the benefit of an asset from you without paying for, or earning it.
 Then they would have to asses her under s.160 of the Income Tax Act.
 She would have the opportunity to object and prove why she did not receive the benefit of an asset transfer.)